devsarahgeo/devsarahgeo/README.md

 ![sarah ai gif](https://github.com/devsarahgeo/devsarahgeo/blob/main/sarah_ai2.gif)

-<p> :wave: Hi, I am a Data Analyst with 4+ years of analytics experience and a background in software engineering(Web/Mobile).
+<p> :wave: Hi, I am an Analytics Engineer with 4+ years of experience building data pipelines, data models, and delivering actionable insights, with a foundation in software engineering (Web/Mobile) and 1.5+ years as an AI Enginer developing NLP and LLM-based systems across SaaS, GovTech, E-commerce, and Gaming.

 🚀<b>My Philosophy:</b> Learn, Create, Repeat.
 I believe in continuous iteration, turning complex data into tangible impact through rigorous analysis and creative problem-solving.🚀

-Having worked as an Software developer(Android/Web), I've developed analytical thinking, problem-solving, and code efficiency skills.

 <b>From Code to Insight:</b> My transition into data science wasn't accidental; it was sparked by the very systems I was building.
 1 project changed everything - The data was telling a story.
 I couldn't stop digging.
 That was the moment data became my obsession.